y-assylbekov/Human-Faces-with-WGAN-GP/README.md

 ## Training Details

 I used the same loss functions for the generator and the discriminator as in the WGAN-GP paper <a href="https://papers.nips.cc/paper/7159-improved-training-of-wasserstein-gans.pdf">[2]</a> by Gulrajani et al. We use the Adam optimizer with `learning_rate = 0.0002`, `beta_1 = 0.5` and `beta_2=0.9`.
-I trained the model with an NVIDIA K80 GPU.
+I trained the model with an NVIDIA K80 GPU for approximately 11 hours.

 ## Results